satvikxbansal/Spotter--Mediapipe-/README.md

 ### 5. Workout Preview

-Generated plans can be previewed from the dashboard.
+Generated plans can be previewed and edited from the dashboard.

 The current preview shows: